 This project has been most generously supported by the Heritage Lottery Fund, Cheshire Rural Recovery and the North West Development Agency, Clarence Mill Properties Limited, Macclesfield Borough Council, Bollington Town Council, Macclesfield Canal Society and private contributions.

 It was realised that old photographs would provide a tremendous insight into the period from the late 1800s to the present day and so they put the word out and asked people to trawl their old photo albums!

 This produced thousands of pictures, many of the people who lived and worked here, and also of the town itself – before the age of cars and lorries – and of their places of work, the mills, railway, churches, in fact everything that constituted the community of the day.

 This collection was recorded and studied by a sub-group, the Civic Society History Group.
 The five key individuals in this were George Longden, Molly Spink, Joyce Hough, Christabel Burgess and Bob Alexander.
 They went on to publish a number of fascinating books about the town and local area which remain popular today.
-Indeed, steps are being taken to reprint some of those books to be enjoyed by a new generation.
+Indeed, the most popular of their books has been reprinted to be enjoyed by a new generation.

 White Nancy is pictured here, taken in about 1925 (see the poem written about Nancy in 1919 by James Chatterton).

-Beginning in March 2006 a new section of the Happy Valley web site is being developed for Bollington family history.
+A section of the Happy Valley web site has been developed for Bollington family history.
 It will concentrate on the old families that have been in Bollington many many decades, in some case for many centuries, and have inter-married resulting in a very large proportion of old Bollingtonians being related to each other.
 Have a look now!